TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

 **💰 Key Findings:**

-- ROAS in May 2024 reached 12.11, exceeding the >10 target, alongside Total Revenue of 4,773.55M VND (+5.9%) and 2,858 orders (+6%).
+- ROAS in May 2024 reached **12.1**, exceeding the **>10 target**, alongside Total Revenue of **4,773.55M VND (+5.9%)** and **2,858 orders (+6%)**.
 At the portfolio level, marketing spend is generating positive returns and the business is on the right track.

-- The business deployed 82.7% of its total budget (394M / 476M VND), but profit was highly unstable in the first two weeks with multiple days going negative, dropping as low as -10M VND.
+- The business deployed **82.7% of its total budget** (394M / 476M VND), but profit was highly unstable in the first two weeks with multiple days going negative, dropping as low as **-10M VND**.
 This shows that spending more budget does not automatically mean better results.

-- From mid-May (May 12) onward, profit gradually stabilized and peaked in the final week (~20M VND/day).
+- From **mid-May (May 12)** onward, profit gradually stabilized and peaked in the final week **(~20M VND/day)**.
 This recovery suggests some adjustments were made to campaigns or products, which will be explored further in the following pages.

-- Marketing Cost and Marketing-driven Revenue show a clear positive relationship across campaigns.
-Ads Sales share also grew toward month-end (from ~21% up to 23-40% on certain days), while Direct Sales still dominates at 78-83%, indicating the Ads channel is improving but still has significant room to grow.
+- Marketing Cost and Marketing-driven Revenue show a **clear positive relationship** across campaigns.
+Ads Sales share also grew toward month-end (from **~21% up to 23-40%** on certain days), while Direct Sales still dominates at **78-83%**, indicating the Ads channel is improving but still has significant room to grow.

 ---